-6 Signs of Sexual Repression That Could Be Affecting Your Sex Life
+10 Signs of Sexual Repression Affecting Your Sex Life

 In modern society, this is not an uncommon answer.
 Sigmund Freud identified the root of many problems in Western society as sexual repression.
 His ideas weren’t without critics, but sexual repression is a topic many people are affected by.

-The more oppressive the culture, religion, and upbringing the greater are the chances for a person growing up in such circumstances to experience this phenomenon.
+The more oppressive the culture, religion, and upbringing, the greater the chances for a person growing up in such circumstances to experience this phenomenon.

 What is sexual repression?

-What substitutes sexual repression can vary depending on the culture, but the phenomenon is connected to the inability of expressing own sexuality in a satisfying manner.
-Symptoms that usually occur include decreased sexual appetite, lethargy, irritation and unhappiness due to suppressed sexual impulses.
+Sexually repressed symptoms that usually occur include decreased sexual appetite, lethargy, irritation, and unhappiness due to suppressed sexual impulses.
 Alongside those listed, feelings of guilt and shame usually occur too.

 The way we were brought up and conditioned by our close ones and society has a lot to do with the development of sexual repression.